REDSIM/VRCLightVolumes/Documentation/HowToUse_PointLightVolumes.md

 They work separately from Regular Light Volumes and do not store lighting in voxels.
 You can move them, change their color, or switch them on and off in game.

 > [!WARNING]
-> Materials without a [compatible shader](./CompatibleShaders.md) do not receive this light directly.
+> Materials need a [shader that supports VRC Light Volumes](./CompatibleShaders.md) to receive this light directly.
 For static lights, [Bake Into Probes](#bake-into-probes) can store their lighting in ordinary Unity Light Probes.
 This requires enough probes in the lit areas and materials that use Light Probes.

 Use Point Light Volumes for flashlights, switchable lamps, video screens or music-reactive lights.
 For many lights that never change, use your lightmapper's lights and bake them into [Regular Light Volumes](./HowToUse_RegularLightVolumes.md) instead.